The Frizzled Leek

 I love to have a few go-to dressing recipes on hand for salads.
 My white balsamic dressing is perfect on mixed-green salads.

-Often times balsamic vinaigrette has honey or sugar added to balance out the acidity of the vinegar.
+Often balsamic vinaigrette has honey or sugar added to balance out the acidity of the vinegar.
 We find this step is not necessary if you buy good quality balsamic vinegar.

 What makes this dressing so good